mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 ##### Executing a Query

-To execute a query use the [ExecuteNonQuery](http://repodb.net/operation/executenonquery) method.
+To execute a query, use the [ExecuteNonQuery](http://repodb.net/operation/executenonquery) method.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))